Warm-up Tips For Ensembles

 1,2,3,4 |1,2,3,4 |1,2,3 (4) |1,2,3,(4) |1,2,(3),(4) |1,2,(3) (4) |1,(2),(3),(4) |1,(2),(3) (4) |

 Complexity can be increased by using counts greater than 4 and/or using slower tempos.

 The following exercise is along similar lines and uses instruments playing a scale and replacing notes with rests one by one:

 In all of the above exercises addressing tone, pitch and pulse, the reader is encouraged to find ways to modify/adapt the underlying concepts to create a variety of warm-ups that work toward the same goal of requiring students to use their listening skills to evaluate the issue being addressed, rather than having the director telling them the information.
 The payoff in teaching transferable skills in this regard is well worth the effort and helps give the students more responsibility for their own musical development.

 WORDS BY: Dr. Rob McWilliams

 Rob McWilliams, Ph.
 D., has worked in instrumental music education and ensemble direction at secondary and tertiary levels in Australia and the USA for more than 30 years.
-He is currently the Education Outreach Clinician for Yamaha Music Australia who support his availability to deliver Professional Development and assist instrumental music and ensemble programs in educational institutions and the broader community.
+He is currently the Education Outreach Clinician for Yamaha Music Australia.